-Astronomers have used the light-warping effects of gravity to spot a massive object OGLE-2016-BLG-1190Lb using NASA’s infrared Spitzer Space Telescope, 13 times the mass of Jupiter and orbits a star about 22,000 light years away.
-This new discovery of an absolutely massive planet residing in our galaxy’s “bulge” (image above) has scientists struggling to explain if it’s a huge unknown planet or a failed star.
+Something massive and mysterious is lurking in our home galaxy’s bulge.
+Or is it one of the estimated 100-billion objects known as brown dwarfs roaming the Milky Way?
+In 2017, astronomers used the light-warping effects of gravity to spot a massive object OGLE-2016-BLG-1190Lb using NASA’s infrared Spitzer Space Telescope, 13 times the mass of Jupiter and orbits a star about 22,000 light years away.
+This discovery of an absolutely massive planet residing in our galaxy’s “bulge” (image above) has scientists struggling to explain if it’s a huge unknown planet or a failed star.

-The object’s unusual size suggests it may be a brown dwarf, sometimes called “failed stars,” objects so massive that they generate heat, though only in the range of about 300 to 400 degrees Fahrenheit, but not massive enough to sustain the nuclear fusion that powers main sequence stars.
+The object’s unusual mass suggests it may be a brown dwarf, sometimes called a “failed stars,” an objects so massive that it generates heat, though only in the range of about 300 to 400 degrees Fahrenheit, but not massive enough to sustain the nuclear fusion that powers main sequence stars.

-Astronomers have noticed there’s a distinct lack of brown dwarfs within 5 AU of other stars.
-OGLE has an orbit approximately 5 AU from its companion star that takes about three years to complete.
+Astronomers have noticed there’s a distinct lack of brown dwarfs within 5 AU (astronomical unit – the distance between the Earth and the Sun) of other stars.
+OGLE-2016-BLG-1190Lb has an orbit approximately 5 AU from its companion star that takes about three years to complete.
 If it is a planet, it’s grown to mammoth proportions.

 “Since the existence of the brown dwarf desert is the signature of different formation mechanisms for stars and planets, the extremely close proximity of OGLE-2016-BLG-1190Lb to this desert raises the question of whether it is truly a ‘planet’ (by formation mechanism) and therefore reacts back upon its role tracing the galactic distribution of planets,” the researchers observed.

-GLE-2016-BLG-1190Lb, is the first Spitzer microlensing exoworld residing in the galactic bulge.
-The finding was presented October 27 in a paper published on arXiv.org.
+GLE-2016-BLG-1190Lb, is the first Spitzer detection using the microlensing technique of an exoworld residing in the galactic bulge.
+The finding was published in the Astronomical Journal in January 2018.

 OGLE-2016-BLG-1190 was discovered in June 2016 as a microlensing event by the Optical Gravitational Lensing Experiment (OGLE) collaboration.
 OGLE is a Polish astronomical project based at the University of Warsaw, searching for dark matter and extrasolar planets.
 It utilizes the 1.3 meter Warsaw telescope mounted at the Las Campanas observatory in Chile.